Keden92/php-asi/README.md

      /* that's all */
      ```

+> [!CAUTION]
+> Every interaction with the asi\async:: or the child-objects can throw Exceptions!
+Depending on the code the child executes...

 > [!IMPORTANT]
 > Take a look at the zombies.php and **use it** to detect zombie-threads!

 > [!TIP]
-> Take a look at the examples folder to check out how to work with classes and objects, for example.
+> Take a look at the examples folder to check out how to work with classes, objects, Exceptions, and more.

 ## Known Limitations
 -  You can't pass PHP types that are resources or objects include these (like file streams or network connections)